 Dewey (1916) concluded that the primary purpose of education is to improve students' reasoning capacities and problem-solving abilities.
-Students' motivation to learn must arise from perceived needs originating out of problems of interest to students; students will be motivated when their learning centers around improving their abilities to solve their "real life" problems (Ornstein & Hunkins, 1998).
+Students' motivations to learn must arise from perceived needs originating out of problems of interest to students; students will be motivated when their learning centers on improving their abilities to solve their "real life" problems (Ornstein & Hunkins, 1998).
 Learning environments in which problem solving and discovery are encouraged require teachers who facilitate student learning (Dewey).

-Meaningful learning experiences are designed primarily with the learners' context in mind.
-Social constructivism, sometimes referred to as Vygotskian constructivism, emphasizes the individual's construction of knowledge through interaction with the environment (Abdal-Haqq,
+Meaningful learning experiences are designed primarily with the learners' contexts in mind.
+Social constructivism, sometimes referred to as Vygotskian constructivism, emphasizes the individual's construction of knowledge through interaction with the environment (Abdal-Haqq, 1999).

-1999).
 Although learning is an individual experience and interpretation, research indicates that people learn through interaction with others (Johnson & Thomas, 1994).
-In addition, Brookfield (1995) emphasizes the role of critical reflection in the facilitation of adult learning, in order to foster the expansion of students' capacity for life long learning.
+In addition, Brookfield (1995) emphasizes the role of critical reflection in the facilitation of adult learning, in order to foster the expansion of a student's capacity for lifelong learning.